Angoulême Charente FC

 Angoulême Charente Football Club, commonly known as Angoulême, is a French football club from the city of Angoulême, currently playing in Championnat National 2.
 Founded in 1920 as SC Angoulême, the club is well known as AS Angoulême, a name the club bore from 1948 to 1992.
+It was renamed AS Angoulême Charente 92 in 1992.
 In 2005, they rebranded as Angoulême Charente FC.